 - 13.1 Licensing Authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
+This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded premises. - 13.2 Section 172(7), as amended, provides that the holder of a bingo premises licence may make available for use a number of category B gaming machines not exceeding 20% of the total number of gaming machines on the premise.
+For example, a premises with a total of 25 gaming machines available for use can make five or fewer category B3 gaming machines available on that premises.

+Premises that were licensed before 13 July 2011 are entitled to make available eight category B gaming machines, or 20% of the total number of gaming machines, whichever is the greater.
+There are no restrictions on the number of category C or D machines that can be made available.
+Regulations state that category B machines at bingo premises are restricted to sub-category B346 (but not B3A) and B4 machines.

-This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded premises. - 13.2 Licensed bingo premises in existence before 13th July 2011are entitled to make available eight category B gaming machines or 20% of the total number whichever is the greatest.
-Any bingo premises licences granted after 13th July 2011 are entitled to make available eight category B gaming machines or 20% of the total number but only until 1st April 2014 when they will be entitled to 20% of the total number of gaming machines only.
-Needs amending see dates - 13.3 This authority also notes the Guidance at para.
-18.8 regarding the unusual circumstances in which the splitting of pre-existing premises into two adjacent premises might be permitted, and in particular that it is not permissible to locate all gaming machines to which each of the licences brings an entitlement within one of the licensed premises (with none in the other one), as the gaming machine entitlement for that premises would be exceeded. - 13.4 Children and young people are allowed into bingo premises; however they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.
+- 13.3 Equipment operated by a bingo operating licence for the purpose of playing bingo, for example what are currently known as mechanised cash bingo, electronic bingo terminal (EBTs) and video bingo terminals (VBTs), will be exempt from controls on gaming machines provided they comply with any conditions set by the Commission and, in the case of EBTs, do not hold gaming machine content. - 13.4 This authority also notes the Guidance at para.
+18.8 regarding the unusual circumstances in which the splitting of pre-existing premises into two adjacent premises might be permitted, and in particular that it is not permissible to locate all gaming machines to which each of the licences brings an entitlement within one of the licensed premises (with none in the other one), as the gaming machine entitlement for that premises would be exceeded.

+An EBT that offers gaming machine content in addition to bingo content is considered to be a gaming machine and would count towards the total number of gaming machines or towards the offering of bingo.
+Any EBTs that do not offer gaming machine content would not count towards the number of gaming machines.

-13.5 Amusement arcades providing prize bingo will require a prize gaming permit from the Council.
+- 13.5 Children and young people are allowed into bingo premises; however, they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed. - 13.6 Amusement arcades providing prize bingo will require a prize gaming permit from the Council.